Salted Caramel Mousse with poached figs

 I’ve been trying to make salted caramel mousse with poached figs, ever since I tried the dessert at the superb restaurant Zur Kaiserkron in Bolzano.
 Glad to say I’ve finally worked out a recipe that tastes just like the real thing.

-I have never really understood the hype surrounding salted caramel, until I tried the salted caramel mousse with poached figs at an outdoor restaurant Zur Kaiserkron in Bolzano.
+I have never really understood the hype surrounding salted caramel, until I tried the salted caramel mousse with poached figs at the now closed restaurant Zur Kaiserkron in Bolzano.
 It was a beautiful summer night with a blood moon rising over the Dolomites, and the dessert matched the atmosphere perfectly.
 It was unusual and intense and the salty notes seemed to enhance the dark taste of burned sugar.
 Delicious.

 Back home I’ve been trying to copy the experience, and the first attempt failed miserably as too much salt and too little effort made the salted caramel mousse inedible.
 Second time round I had adjusted the ingredients and the technique, and now my salted caramel mousse can take me back to a summer night in Bolzano, any time I make it.